 Every business leader is charged with beefing up IT security and protecting both proprietary data and customer information, but network security alone is no longer enough.

-Multifactor authentication is one of many new layers of security that businesses must consider, to help thwart additional attacks.
+Multifactor authentication (MFA) is one of many new layers of security that Calgary businesses must consider to thwart additional attacks.

-Multifactor authentication (MFA), sometimes called two-factor authentication, is a crucial security layer requiring more than one authentication method to verify a user’s identity.
+Multifactor authentication, sometimes called two-factor authentication, is a crucial security layer that requires more than one authentication method to verify a user’s identity and allow access.

 It blocks all access to a device, network, or terminal unless two of three factors are provided: something you have, something you know, or something you are.

-These independent identity authorizations include a password, a security token, and often, a biometric verification.
+These independent identity authorizations include a password, a security token or code, and often, a biometric verification such as a fingerprint.

 How Multifactor Authentication Works

-MFA makes it virtually impossible for someone to hack into a user’s devices, the network, or a database.
+MFA makes it virtually impossible for someone to hack into the protected account.

-But businesses need to begin recognizing the significance of containing security breaches by implementing MFA as a part of their overall IT security strategy.
+Calgary businesses need to begin recognizing that employing MFA as part of their overall IT security strategy can literally prevent security breaches by implementing MFA as a part of their overall IT security strategy.

 The combinations for multifactor authentication are limitless: